gateio/gateapi-java/docs/CollateralLoanApi.md

         defaultClient.setBasePath("https://api.gateio.ws/api/v4");

         CollateralLoanApi apiInstance = new CollateralLoanApi(defaultClient);
         String loanCurrency = "BTC"; // String | The parameter loan_currency is used to specify the borrowing currency.
-If loan_currency is not provided, the API will return all supported borrowing currencies.
-If loan_currency is provided, the API will return an array of collateral currencies supported for the specified borrowing currency. try {
+If loan_currency is not provided, the API will return all supported borrowing currencies. try {
             List<CollateralLoanCurrency> result = apiInstance.listCollateralCurrencies()
                         .loanCurrency(loanCurrency)